 foo(x) = sum(x[1:2])

 To see this, let's start with the simplest case, where a tuple is converted into a vector.
-The outcome of this conversion is predictable, stemming directly from our previous analysis: type stability will be preserved when the tuple contains all elements having the same type or when heterogeneous types can be promoted to a common concrete type.
+As our previous analysis suggests, type stability is preserved with this conversion only if all elements within the tuple share the same type, or they can at least be promoted to a common concrete type.

 tup = (1, 2, 3) # `Tuple{Int64, Int64, Int64}` or just `NTuple{3, Int64}`